taosdata/TDengine/docs/en/11-data-sharing/index.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-The topic introduces how to share data from TDengine through the access control management of TDengine Cloud and the subscription interfaces of each supported connectors.
+The topic introduces how to share data from TDengine instance through the access control management of TDengine Cloud and the subscription interfaces of each supported connectors.
 The data owner first creates the topic through the topic wizard.
-Then adds the users or user groups which he wants to share the data with to the subscriber list of the topic.
-The subscriber of the topic can get the detail information how to access the shared data in TDengine in data subscription way.
+Then adds the users or user groups which he wants to share the data with to the subscribers of the topic.
+The subscriber of the topic can get the details about how to access the shared data from TDengine in the data subscription way.
 In this document we will briefly explain these main steps of data sharing.

 ## Create Topic

 You can create the topic in Topics of TDengine Cloud.
 In the Create Topic dialog, you can choose wizard or SQL way to create the topic.
 In the wizard way, you need to input the topic name and select the database of the current TDengine instance.
 Then select the super table or specify the subquery with the super table or sub table.
 Also you can add fields selections or add result set and condition set for each field.
 In the following, you can get the detail of how to create the topic in three levels through wizard way.
-Additional, for SQL way, you can go to the [Data Subscription](../../tmq/) to get the details.

 ### To Database